FACET JOINT SYNDROME

 If swelling and inflammation near the facet joint become severe enough to compress a nearby spinal nerve, a person may experience pain, numbness, tingling, and weakness in an arm or leg.

-Accurate Facet Joint Syndrome Diagnosis
+Accurately Diagnosing Facet Joint Syndrome

 The first step in diagnosing facet joint syndrome is to see a spine doctor.
 The doctor will ask a few questions about the patient’s pain, history of injury, and whether the problem worsens while sleeping or standing.
 Your doctor may then advise you to move or stand in positions that cause you pain.
 This enables your doctor to further understand the problem.